What is data value?

 For example, manufacturers can cut maintenance costs and minimize downtime using real-time sensor data and predictive analytics.
 By better anticipating equipment failure, they can plan timely repair or replacement.

 From email vacation responders to robot vacuums, these days we're all automating something to make our lives easier.
 Automated processes save people tedious steps at work, improving employee productivity.

-Example: Field marketers integrate data from sources ranging from CRM to social media feeds.
+Field marketers who integrate data from sources ranging from CRM to social media feeds gain a better understanding of customer moods, preferences, and media consumption and engagement habits.
 They use this to create personal, engaging experiences tailored to particular customer segments and markets.